Rainier-MSFT/Entra_ZTNA_Lab/tlg-base-config_3-vm/README.md

 ## Solution notes

-* All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip.
+* All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip
 * The domain user *User1* is created in the domain and added to the Domain Admins group.
-User1's password is the one you provide in the *adminPassword* parameter.
+User1's password is the one you provide in the *adminPassword* parameter
 * The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of the JoinDomain extensions for the member VMs.
-This asymmetric VM deployment process adds several minutes to the overall deployment time.
+This asymmetric VM deployment process adds several minutes to the overall deployment time
 * The private IP address of the **ADDC** VM is always *10.0.0.10*.
-This IP is set as the DNS IP for the virtual network and all member NICs.
+This IP is set as the DNS IP for the virtual network and all member NICs
-* The default VM size for all VMs in the deployment is Standard_D2_v2.
-See the **Known Issues** section below for information about possible issues related to client VM size.
+* The default VM size for all VMs in the deployment is Standard_B2s
-* Deployment outputs include public IP address and FQDN for each VM.
+* Deployment outputs include public IP address and FQDN for each VM

 ## Known issues